Wrangel family

-The Wrangel family (sometimes transliterated as Wrangell or Vrangel; Врангель) is a Baltic German noble family with branches in several countries.
+The Wrangel family (sometimes transliterated as Wrangell or Vrangel; Врангель) is an old Baltic German noble family with branches in several countries.
 Members of the family have also been part of the Swedish, Russian, Spanish, and Prussian nobility.

-The family's earliest known patrilineal ancestor is the knight Eilardus (1241†).
+The family's earliest known patrilineal ancestor is the knight Eilardus (1241†), who originated in Wierland.
+He owned estates at Wrangalæ, later known as Wrangelshof (today Varangu near Haljala), from which the family took its name.

 Overview

 The most prominent member of the family is perhaps Pyotr Wrangel, a military officer in the Imperial Russian Army and later commanding general of the anti-Bolshevik White Army in Southern Russia.
 Other notable family members include Ferdinand von Wrangel, an admiral in the Imperial Russian Navy, Arctic explorer, and governor of Russian Alaska, and Herman Wrangel, who served as governor-general of Livonia.